A woman’s past comes back to haunt her in an episode that is more about our own human sins than the evils of technology…

 First of all, let’s applaud Andrea Riseborough’s terrific performance as Mia.
 She is simply terrifying as a woman pushed to the edge; someone who seems perfectly normal but is hiding a steely resolve that means she will do anything to protect what she cares about.
 We start with a fair amount of sympathy for Mia but, as things escalate, we realise we are watching the birth of arguably a monster of a human being.

-Many Black Mirrors are set in set-based quasi-futuristic places, but “Crocodile” bucks the trend by filming in the beautifully desolate vistas of Iceland.
+Many Black Mirrors are located in set-based quasi-futuristic places, but “Crocodile” bucks the trend by filming in the beautifully desolate vistas of Iceland.
 The endless snowy wilderness makes for a hugely atmospheric backdrop and ensures this shocking story of murder and violence really comes alive.
-In many ways, the episode feels like Black Mirror‘s take on nordic noir.
+In many ways, the episode feels like Black Mirror‘s take on Nordic noir.

 Speaking of which, Charlie Brooker proves he’d make a good crime writer as he shows a flair for a well-constructed mystery.
 The episode is a masterclass in placing throwaway moments that turn out to be significant later on.
 Keep an eye out on a rewatch for the tragic insurance officer Shazia’s mention of having troubles with her son and the fact that the apparently inconsequential Codger the gerbil is so key to the denouement is a stroke of genius.